 As relevant knowledge modeling entities are not required within the "AR CPM Template of CPS3", Figure 15 visualizes the conversion on a minimal base.
 The CPM is visualized by the red planet.
-Since Integration of Augmented Reality Technologies in Process Modeling - The Augmentation of Real World Scenarios With the KMDL the communication direction changes over time, the video shows bidirectional and changing communication partners, of course.
+Since the communication direction changes over time, the video shows bidirectional and changing communication partners, of course.